Reslient by Design

 Azure Availability Zones Infrastructure

-• Each zone has its own power, cooling, and networking.
+• Each zone has independent power, cooling, and networking

-• Low-latency (<2ms) connections link them, reducing local outage impact.
+• Low-latency (<2ms) connections reduce local outage impact

-• Not all regions have AZs; check availability.
+• Not all regions have AZs; verify availability

 Types of Availability Zone Support